-We envision that the most significant change can be achieved through aggregating small-scale farmers and schools, while securing reforestation payments from carbon credits sold and organic harvests.
+We see the most significant change achieved through aggregating small-scale farmers and schools, while securing reforestation payments from carbon credits sold and organic harvests.

-The programme is currently being registered with Plan Vivo Foundation to enable us to generate carbon credits for the trees we plant.
+The programme is registered with Plan Vivo Foundation to enable us to generate carbon credits for the trees we plant.

 All the communities we work with face similar challenges over providing sufficient food to their ever-increasing population.
 The shortages of food are attributed to socio-economic and environmental factors, declining soil fertility, low productivity, high prevalence to diseases & emerging pests, rapid population growth and climate change among others.